In all of his blazing glory, there were very few toys to compare to ol' Tommy.

 This was the gun to die for!
 In the early 60's, it sold for around $7.95 for a set which was a lot of money at the time.
 The gun itself sold for around $3.95.
 In my household, that kind of cash was way beyond any sort of extension of allowance, or small parental loans (at the usual interest rate, i.e, extra household chores, lawn mowings, etc.) My camoflage version The Guerilla model came with binoculars and a case, and I believe a grenade; I can't remember for sure.

 For Christmas of 1963, I got one!
-Mine was the green camo "Guerrilla" model as shown above and in the box below.
+Mine was the green camo "Guerrilla" model as shown in the above pics and in the box below.
 This weapon was carried by my beloved hero "Sgt.
 Saunders" of the immortal television program "Combat."
 This gun also had a shoulder strap.
 (Technically, Sgt.
 Saunders carried the brown version but, what the heck).

 The Mattel Tommyburst was so faithful a replica to its parent weapon that the attraction to an 8 year-old me was overwhelming!
 The detail on the Mattel Tommyburst is impeccable, and beautifully matches the real gun.
 On a sad note: this gun wound up missing in action on the battleground of a gravel pit near our house, circa 1964.